ldn-softdev/jtc/Walk-path tutorial.md

 A complete notation for search lexemes (both, recursive and non-recursive), look like this:
 `<expr>SQ` (`>expr<SQ`), where:
 - `expr` is a content of the lexeme, depending on the _lexeme suffix_, its semantic may vary: it could be either of:
-   - value to match
+   - a value to match
-   - Regular Expression to search for
+   - a Regular Expression to search for
-   - namespace
+   - a namespace (think of a _namespace_ as of a variable which can hold any JSON type/structure)
-   - template
+   - a template
    - empty
 - `S` is an optional one-letter suffix, which defines the behavior of the lexeme
 - `Q` is a quantifier, whose function generally is analogous to the function of _numerical offset_ and _range subscripts_, but in some